IsogiE/ACT_Friends/README.md

 - ACT Marks module

 > **ElvUI Setup**:
-> Raid frames will auto-import nicknames **except** for ElvUI.
+> Raid frames will auto-import nicknames **except** for ElvUI and SUF.
 You’ll need to manually change your tag options from [name] or [name:...] to one of the following:
 > - [nickname]
 > - [nickname:short]
 > - [nickname:medium]
 >
 > How To:
 > /ec → UnitFrames → Individual/Group Units → (Player/Party/Raid1 etc.) → Name

+> **SUF Setup**:
+> You’ll need to manually add a tag with the following code:
+> function(unit)
+    local name = UnitName(unit)
+    return name and LiquidAPI and LiquidAPI:GetName(unit, "SuF") or name end
+>
+> How To:
+> /suf → Add Tags → Add New Tag → Name it whatever you want > Drop the above code in the Code box, the Events window will update itself → Save.
+> You'll then be able to select the tag in your Unit Configurations

 **Notes:**
 - Players that do not have nicknames will automatically return their player character names.